Lands’ End (NASDAQ:LE) Releases Q2 2021 Earnings Guidance

-Lands’ End (NASDAQ:LE) last released its quarterly earnings results on Tuesday, June 1st.
-The company reported $0.08 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.29) by $0.37.
-The business had revenue of $321.30 million during the quarter, compared to analyst estimates of $283.20 million.
+Lands’ End (NASDAQ:LE) last issued its earnings results on Tuesday, June 1st.
+The company reported $0.08 earnings per share for the quarter, topping the consensus estimate of ($0.29) by $0.37.
+The company had revenue of $321.30 million for the quarter, compared to analyst estimates of $283.20 million.
 Lands’ End had a return on equity of 9.60% and a net margin of 2.23%.
-As a group, sell-side analysts forecast that Lands’ End will post 1.45 earnings per share for the current fiscal year.
+On average, equities research analysts forecast that Lands’ End will post 1.45 EPS for the current fiscal year.

-In other news, CEO Jerome Griffith sold 8,762 shares of the firm’s stock in a transaction dated Thursday, June 3rd.
+In other news, CEO Jerome Griffith sold 8,762 shares of the company’s stock in a transaction that occurred on Thursday, June 3rd.
 The stock was sold at an average price of $35.03, for a total transaction of $306,932.86.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-3.00% of the stock is currently owned by corporate insiders.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+3.00% of the stock is currently owned by insiders.

 Lands' End, Inc operates as a uni-channel retailer of casual clothing, accessories, footwear, and home products in the United States, Europe, Asia, and internationally.
 It operates through U.S. eCommerce, Lands' End Outfitters, Europe eCommerce, Japan eCommerce, Third Party, and Retail segments.